ghiscoding/excel-builder-vanilla/README.md

 ## Description

-This lib allows you to build and write an Excel file dynamically, it does **not** include any reader capabilities making the library super lightweight.
+This lib allows you to build and write an Excel file dynamically, it does **not** include any reader capabilities making the library super lightweight for exporting to Excel.

 ## Live Demo